Etheric Studies Glossary of Terms

 Metaphysics: A mostly philosophical examination of the nature of reality.
 For seekers, this is an outdated, mostly physicalist philosophy.
 The term is more often used in reference to the physical universe and Physicalism.

-Our perception—that of which we become aware – is developed in our mostly conscious mind based on our unconscious expression.
+2. Our perception—that of which we become aware – is developed in our mostly conscious mind based on our unconscious expression.
 An intention signal is developed in our conscious mind based on our “want.”
 That intention signal is returned to our mostly unconscious mind as feedback that has the potential to modify worldview.
+This is our Experiencer function.

 Morphogenetic Field: A nonphysical field proposed by Rupert Sheldrake in the Hypothesis of Formative Causation to explain organization of biological cell differentiation.
 In that theory, the field contains the organizing instructions for both species-specific biological organism formation and behavior (aka instincts).
 In the Implicit Cosmology, a person is described as a symbiotic life field as Mind 1 entangled with a biological organism avatar as Mind 2.
 The avatar’s mind is described as a morphogenic field.